 5. Seal or Replace Ill-Fitting Electrical Cover Plates

-Because boxelder bugs are attracted to heat, they frequently end up in electrical outlets, switch boxes, heating ducts, or return air vents.
+Boxelder bugs are attracted to heat, so they frequently end up in electrical outlets, switch boxes, heating ducts, or return air vents.
 Their flat bodies allow them to squeeze under plates that are loose or even slightly out of place.

 Removing and Replacing Ill-Fitting Electrical Cover Plates to Keep Box Elder Bugs Out